Lauriethefish/QuestPatcher/README.md

 Currently it isn't released, as several more things still need to be added:

-See `MOD_FORMAT.md` for instructions about making a mod that is loadable by this patcher.
+See `resources/qmod.schema.json` for the `mod.json` that QMODs must contain, alongside their mod files.

 ## TODO
 - Improve GUI perhaps